 In fact, I honestly believe that the coral reef system here is healthier and richer than many of the popular spots on the outer reef!

-How to get to Frankland Islands
+How to Get to Frankland Islands

 There's only one company that runs tours to the Frankland Islands from Cairns.
 These trips are all-inclusive and run coaches down to Mulgrave River, where you'll board a scenic river cruise toward the islands.